Archan6el/NSA-Codebreaker-2025-Writeup/Task3.md

 ~/dwarf2json/dwarf2json --elf vmlinux --system-map System.map --output symtable.json
 ```

-I first started with looking at processes with Volatility (make sure `--symbol-dirs` is pointing to the directory that you made your symbol table json file in)
+I first started with looking at processes with Volatility (make sure `--symbol-dirs` is pointing to the directory that you made your symbol table JSON file in)

 ```
 python3 ~/tools/volatility3/vol.py -f memory.dump --symbol-dirs=. linux.psaux.PsAux